Shakiba-Alipour/Frontend-Development-Libraries-Course/Build a Random Quote Machine/README.md

-# Build a Random Quote Machine Project on [FreeCodeCamp](https://www.freecodecamp.org/)
+# Build a Random Quote Machine Project for Frontend Development Libraries Course in [FreeCodeCamp](https://www.freecodecamp.org/)
 This project represents a single webpage which represents random quotes.

 ### User Stories: